iMCOTeam/k9-android-demo/README.md

         });
     }
 ```
-* The response of all interactive commands in CommandCallback.java. you need implement some method for you need,eg:
+* The response of all interactive commands in `CommandCallback.java`. you need implement some methods for you need,e.g:
 ```
  CommandCallback mCallback = new CommandCallback() {
             @Override